Silo (series): Shift

 Shift is the second arc of the series, consisting of books 6 through 8: Legacy, Order, and Pact.
 It is a prequel to the Wool arc.

 In 2049, freshman Congressman Donald Keene is recruited by Senator Paul Thurman for the CAD-FAC (Containment and Disposal Facility) project, ostensibly an underground repository for the world's nuclear waste to be constructed in Fulton County, Georgia.
 Donald, who has an education in architecture, is to design a self-sustaining shelter, a Silo, that will be built near the CAD-FAC for facility workers to use during emergencies.

 In 2052, the CAD-FAC is completed, and the site above it hosts the Democratic National Convention.
 Donald and Thurman are present for the opening ceremonies when a nuclear blast destroys Atlanta and they and other attendees are ushered into the CAD-FAC.
-Thurman reveals that CAD-FAC was a cover for World Order Operation Fifty (W.O.O.L), an initiative to preserve humanity in the event the species was threatened with extinction.
-(Note: The "L" in the acronym W.O.O.L is the Roman numeral for 50.)
+Thurman reveals that CAD-FAC was a cover for World Order Operation Fifty (W.O.O.L), (Note: The "L" in the acronym W.O.O.L is the Roman numeral for 50.) an initiative to preserve humanity in the event the species was threatened with extinction.
 Nuclear detonations have scourged the Earth's surface, and it will not be safe to resettle for 500 years.

 The shelter consists of fifty Silos.
 They are managed by Silo 1, which houses Operation Fifty co-leaders Thurman, Erskine, and Victor, and other key personnel such as Donald.
 While 49 Silos have generational populations, Silo 1's inhabitants are cycled in and out of cryogenic stasis every few decades to work six-month shifts guiding Operation Fifty through the centuries.
 The other Silos suffer internal rebellions of varying intensity every couple of decades.
-Major rebellions are treated with "resetting", the population is reduced, the remaining residents are given amnesia-inducing medication, and the computers are wiped.
-When a rebellion overtakes a Silo completely, overwhelming its IT department or gaining control of the airlock, Silo 1 terminates it by remotely releasing clouds of deadly nanobots into the silo.
+Major rebellions are treated with "resetting": the population is reduced, the remaining residents are given amnesia-inducing medication, and the computers are wiped.
+When a rebellion overtakes a Silo completely, overwhelming its IT department or gaining control of the airlock, Silo 1 terminates it by remotely releasing a deadly "gas" (later revealed to be a nanobot swarm) into the silo, a procedure known as the "Safeguard".